Locally Associated Orders in Real Quadratic Number Fields: Introduction

 \begin{theorem} Let $R_n$ be the index $n$ order in the quadratic number field $K=\bQ[\sqrt{d}]$, where $d$ is a squarefree positive integer.
 Let $u$ be the fundamental unit in $\Rbar$, and let $u^m$ be the minimal power of $u$ lying in $R_n$.
 Then $m|L(n,d)$.
 Moreover, $R_n$ is a locally associated order if and only if $m=L(n,d)$. \end{theorem}

 Thus when determining whether the order $R_n$ in $\bQ[\sqrt{d}]$ is locally associated, we need only calculate the function value $L(n,d)$ and determine the minimal power $u^m$ of the fundamental unit $u$ which lies in $R_n$.
-This was used in \cite{subringrelations} to produce a full characterization of locally associated orders in non-real quadratic number fields (i.e. those with $d<0$) and to produce a table of orders which are assocaited, ideal-preserving, or locally associated, which can be found at \cite{quadla}.
+This was used in \cite[Theorem 6.4]{subringrelations} to produce a full characterization of locally associated orders in non-real quadratic number fields (i.e. those with $d<0$) and to produce a table of orders which are associated, ideal-preserving, or locally associated, which can be found at \cite{quadla}.

 This paper seeks to determine when real quadratic number fields are locally associated, particularly in the case when $K=\bQ[\sqrt{p}]$ for a prime $p$.
 In order to do so, the table at \cite{quadla} was used to determine patterns in the list of locally associated orders.
 These patterns were then used to make conjectures and ultimately produce the results in this paper.
+The main result, Theorem \ref{main result}, characterizes many cases when orders in fields of the form $K=\bQ[\sqrt{p}]$ are (or are not) locally associated.
+This result is as follows.